 Our team of men’s rights divorce lawyers is vigilant in using text messages and other electronic communications to help clients gain the evidential leverage they need to obtain favorable divorce settlement outcomes.
 On the other hand, if you were the sender of angry or inappropriate texts that may be used as evidence, we will work hard to reduce their impacts against you.

-When you are undergoing divorce and are wondering what your options are in terms of bolstering your overall standing with the court, don’t hesitate to call us at (201) 340-9036 to arrange a consultation so we can delve deeper into your current situation and devise the best legal strategy available to you.
+When you are undergoing divorce and are wondering what your options are in terms of bolstering your overall standing with the court, don’t hesitate to call us at (201) 340-9036 to arrange a case evaluation so we can delve deeper into your current situation and devise the best legal strategy available to you.

 Admissible Use of Electronic Messages In Divorce Hearings